WDI-SEA/notes/GLOSSARY.md

 #Synchronous
 Used to describe actions that occur at regular intervals.
 In the context of JavaScript and Ruby, synchronous code runs and finishes before moving on to the next task.

+#TDD
+See Test-driven development

+#Test-driven development
+A development workflow that involves creating tests for a feature that initially fail, then writing code to make the tests pass.